Desai-Het/ResuMeUp-with-AI/README.md

 ## How to use
 - Upload your resume file (PDF or TXT)<br>

--Optionally enter your job goal role <br>
+- Optionally enter your job goal role <br>

--Click Analyze Resume to get AI-generated feedback
+- Click Analyze Resume to get AI-generated feedback